Update on Highly Pathogenic Avian Influenza (HPAI) in Alberta

 There is an extremely low risk to human health and no risk to food safety.
 While some strains have the potential to infect humans, previous cases of avian influenza in people have involved close contact with infected birds or heavily contaminated environments.

-There is no effective vaccine or cure for this disease, which can be spread to farmed flocks during wild bird migratory season.
+There is no effective vaccine or cure for this disease, although vaccine options are being investigated.
 Biosecurity is essential for protecting your flocks and preventing the disease’s spread.
 More information on reducing the risk of HPAI can be found at Avian influenza in domestic birds.

 HPAI is a reportable disease, so if you suspect or confirm a case in your flock, you must report it to: